 STEPWISE

-STEPWISE educates students in STEM-SE, Skills & Products so that they may critique STEM-SE relationships and self-direct networked RiNA projects to overcome harms of their concern.
-It is meant to oppose manipulative neoliberal practices like stratifying inquiry-based learning, sanitized STEM education & public propaganda through direct ‘application-based teaching’ regarding political economy; e.g., prosumption, regulatory capture & astroturfing.
+Educating students in STEM-SE, Skills & Products so they may critique STEM-SE relationships and self-direct networked RiNA projects to overcome harms concerning them.
+It opposes neoliberal practices like stratifying inquiry-based learning, sanitized STEM education & public propaganda through direct ‘application-based teaching’ about political economy; e.g., prosumption, regulatory capture & astroturfing.

 STEPWISE Pedagogy